 This medication has several possibly severe side effects that can occur from regular use, which is a common reason for tapering off Bupropion.
 There have been possible links found between the uses of this anti-depressant while pregnant, resulting in cardiac birth defects.
 The findings suggested that the risk is doubled for specific heart defects when compared to infants whose mothers had not taken this medication.
 This medication may also increase blood pressure, and can cause possibly dangerous interactions with other drugs.
 Additionally, NDRIs are usually not the first-choice treatment for depression, but instead, are often used when other drugs have not worked.

-Our drug rehab treatment provides answers to the underlying causes of mental health concerns and offers medically supervised bupropion discontinuation help to abate symptoms.
-This is real relief from bupropion withdrawal.
+Our program provides answers to the underlying causes of mental health concerns and offers medically supervised bupropion tapering help to abate symptoms.
+This combined with effective bupropion alternatives can ease the withdrawal substantially.

 Dr. Samuel Lee is a board-certified psychiatrist, specializing in a spiritually-based mental health discipline and integrative approaches.
 He graduated with an MD at Loma Linda University School of Medicine and did a residency in psychiatry at Cedars-Sinai Medical Center and University of Washington School of Medicine in Seattle.
 He has also been an inpatient adult psychiatrist at Kaweah Delta Mental Health Hospital and the primary attending geriatric psychiatrist at the Auerbach Inpatient Psychiatric Jewish Home Hospital.
 In addition, he served as the general adult outpatient psychiatrist at Kaiser Permanente.
 He is board-certified in psychiatry and neurology and has a B.A.
 Magna Cum Laude in Religion from Pacific Union College.
 His specialty is in natural healing techniques that promote the body’s innate ability to heal itself.